nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 * Each individual `INGREDIENT` can be separated by a '+' sign.
 * Each individual `STEP` can be separated by a '+' sign.
 * You cannot add two recipes with the same name.
-* You cannot use "/" in the recipe name or steps.
+* You cannot use "/" in the recipe name, ingredients or steps.

 #### Example of usage: